Frequently asked questions

 The control group samples may be tested with the Galleri test in the future to help the trial team understand any differences between what happens to people in the test group and the control group.
 If you are in the control group, you will not get any test results from the trial, not even after the trial is finished.
 You will be asked if your samples can be stored and tested after the trial ends to help with other research to improve how well the test works.

-You will be asked to give permission for the trial team to share and receive health information about you with the health professionals who are involved in your care.
+You have been asked to give permission for the trial team to share and receive information about your health with the health professionals who are involved in your care.
 This could include your GP.
 If the Galleri test finds a cancer signal in your blood, your GP will be told about this.

-If you have or are planning to purchase private health insurance, life insurance, or travel insurance, you should check with your provider if taking part in this trial will affect your ability to make claims in the future.
+If you have or are planning to purchase private health insurance, life insurance, or travel insurance, you should check with your provider if taking part in this trial affects your ability to make claims in the future.

 If you are found to have cancer by taking part in the study, you may have to provide this information on an insurance application if you are asked for it.